snonux/foo.zone/gemfeed/2023-10-29-kiss-static-web-photo-albums-with-photoalbum.sh.md

 ## Setting it up

-Now, it's time to set up the Irregular Ninja static web photo album!
-Create a directory (here: `irregular.ninja` for the Irregular Ninja Photo site), and inside of that directory, create an `incoming` directory.
+Now, it's time to set up the Irregular Ninja static web photo album (or any other web photo album you may be setting up!)!
+Create a directory (here: `irregular.ninja` for the Irregular Ninja Photo site - or any oter sub-directory reflecting your album's name), and inside of that directory, create an `incoming` directory.
 The `incoming` directory.
 Copy all photos to be part of the album there.

 ```
 % mkdir irregular.ninja